 Preparation for Careers in Today's World of Practice

 The Wright State School of Professional Psychology (SOPP) has the resources, programs, and curricula to meet these needs, including:

 Our training in multiprofessional health care provides students opportunities for learning to collaborate with members of other health professions in multiprofessional health care.
 Many of our clinical placements offer students opportunities to work with staff from other professions.

 Applied Research, Program Development, and Program Evaluation

 All practicing psychologists must be skilled "consumers" of applied and clinically relevant research and scholarship.
 Skilled "consumers" of research must know how to access clinical research databases and to evaluate the strengths, weaknesses, and applicability of clinical and applied research and outcome studies.
 In addition, clinical psychologists are increasingly called upon to design and/or evaluate the efficacy of clinical interventions or treatment programs addressing a range of psychological and health-related issues.

-At the School of Professional Psychology program at Wright State, students need for training in research, program development, and program evaluation are met in a number of ways.
-The SOPP course work covers statistics and experimental design, program evaluation, and grant writing.
+At the School of Professional Psychology program at Wright State, students' need for training in research, program development, and program evaluation is met in a number of ways.
+The SOPP coursework covers statistics and experimental design, program evaluation, and grant writing.
 Clinical practicum experiences allow you to design innovative treatment programs or assist with outcome evaluation in existing programs.
 Many students devote their dissertations to researching and developing innovative treatment programs.
 Many SOPP faculty are engaged in applied research and scholarship and have developed innovative clinical intervention programs that give students opportunities to collaborate in such research.